boopsboops/molecular-data-and-trees-in-R/README.md

 Bioconductor is an alternative package reposity to CRAN.
 Versions matter much more with Bioconductor.
 Each Bioconductor release is tied to an R version.
 Therefore, you need to be running R v4.4.x.

 Alternative methods to install Bioconductor packages can be found at [https://bioconductor.org/install/](https://bioconductor.org/install/).
+Compatible R and Bioconductor versions can be found at [https://bioconductor.org/about/release-announcements/](https://bioconductor.org/about/release-announcements/).

 ```r
 # install Bioconducter packages using renv